 Make sure that the buckle 1 is securely latched for ready use of the center seat belt.

-- Matches the tab with the hooked end. - 2 Matches the tab with the concave end.
+- Matches tab "B" with the hooked end. - 2 Matches tab "A" with the concave end.

 ■ Release method

 The belt can be completely released when not required, such as when folding down the third seat.